Government of Canada navigation bar

 • known precedent(s) for exemption or replacement.

-• prepares the request for decision and saves it in RDIMS;
+• prepares the request for decision in the BDD and saves any supporting documentation in RDIMS;

 • indicates the urgency of the decision;